 Some doctors believe more patients could be helped by biologics sooner than currently recommended.
 But they are not without their side effects.
 Infection is the main concern, because they all suppress the immune response.

-Stelara (ustekinumab) is a new type of biologic that was FDA approved in 2016 to treat Crohn's disease in adults who have not responded to standard treatments such as immunomodulators and corticosteroids or TNF blockers, or who are intolerant of them.
+Stelara (ustekinumab) was FDA approved in 2016 to treat Crohn's disease in adults who have not responded to standard treatments such as immunomodulators and corticosteroids or TNF blockers, or who are intolerant of them.

 34-56% of patients reported relief from their Crohn's symptoms six weeks after a one-time IV dose of Stelara.
 Many reported a noticeable improvement after three weeks.
 The majority who carried on with Stelara treatment were in remission after 52 weeks.